Don’t you hate it when your cucumber leaves start turning yellow? First, only minor discolorations, but then whole leaves turn yellow and wilt.

 Cucumber plants are heavy feeders and need nutrients to grow and thrive.
-Well-nourished soil will help your plant produce new leaves to replace the old and ageing ones.
+Well-nourished soil will help your plant produce new leaves to replace the old and aging ones.

 Think of it like this:

-- The plant needs nutrients to produce chlorophyll to absorb light, essential for photosynthesis.
+- The plant needs nutrients to produce chlorophyll to absorb light, which is essential for photosynthesis.

 - Without enough chlorophyll, photosynthesis fails, and your plant cannot turn sunlight into energy.